 Pit riding of vehicles other than motorcycles for competition is at the discretion of each track.

 Competition motorcycles should follow the rule of 1st gear to and from the gate.
 1st offense, you will start backwards!
 If you did not learn from the first offence the 2nd infraction is disqualification.

-You must exit track under control at a low speed, no high speed exits!
+You must exit the track under control at a low speed, no high-speed exits!

 If a rider leaves the track for any reason they must re-enter the track at the safest possible point nearest their point of exit, you should not improve your position.

 In the event a rider intentionally cuts the track, one lap will be docked on the rider committing the offense.

 Yellow flag violations: There will be no passing, jumping and no improving of position when a yellow flag is present.
 Penalty is a minimum of one finishing position per infraction.